Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Introduction of UG 2 + Challenge Track 2

-For UG2-2.1, we report baseline results from a total of six AR models including: I3D \citep{carreira2017quo}, 3D-ResNet-50 \citep{hara2018can}, 3D-ResNeXt-101 \citep{hara2018can}, TSM \citep{lin2019tsm}, SlowOnly \citep{feichtenhofer2019slowfast}, and X3D-M \citep{feichtenhofer2020x3d}.
-Among which, RGB frames are utilized as the input for all methods, while we also report the results utilizing optical flow obtained through TV-L1 \citep{zach2007duality} for I3D and SlowOnly methods, along with the results by class score fusion \citep{simonyan2014twostream} with both RGB frames and optical flow.
-Meanwhile, applying enhancement methods which improve the visibility of dark videos is an intuitive method to improve AR accuracies.
-Therefore, we also evaluate the above methods using RGB input with four enhancement methods: Gamma Intensity Correction (GIC), LIME \citep{guo2016lime}, Zero-DCE \citep{guo2020zero} and StableLLVE \citep{zhang2021learning}.
-All AR models and enhancement methods adopt the officially released versions when applicable, where all learning-based methods are written with the PyTorch \citep{paszke2019pytorch} framework.
+All AR models, optical flow extraction methods, and enhancement methods adopt the officially released versions when applicable, where all learning-based methods are written with the PyTorch \citep{paszke2019pytorch} framework.
 All AR models are fine-tuned from their models pre-trained on Kinetics-400 \citep{kay2017kinetics}, and trained for a total of 30 epochs.
-Due to the constraints in computation power, the batch size is unified for all models and set to 8 per GPU.
+Meanwhile, the optical extraction models FlowFormer and GMFlow are pre-trained on the Sintel dataset \citep{butler2012naturalistic}, the weights are frozen during AR model training and testing. } Due to the constraints in computation power, the batch size is unified for all models and set to 8 per GPU.
 All experiments are conducted with two NVIDIA RTX 2080Ti GPUs.
 The reported results are an average of five experiments.
 The detailed results are found in Table \ref{table:3-1-UG2_2.1_baseline} and Table \ref{table:3-2-UG2_2.1_enhancement}.

-Overall, with the training settings as introduced above, current AR models performs poorly without any enhancements in UG2-2.1.
-The best performance is achieved by using optical flow input with the SlowOnly model, i.e., an accuracy of $57.25\%$.
+Overall, with the training settings as introduced above, current AR models performs poorly without any enhancements in UG2-2.1. {

+The best performance is achieved by using optical flow input with the SlowOnly model, i.e., an accuracy of $57.25\%$ with TV-L1 optical flow and an accuracy of $59.74\%$ with optical flow obtained through GMFlow.
 In comparison, the evaluated models could achieve at least $70\%$ accuracy on the large-scale Kinetics dataset, and over $80\%$ accuracy on the HMDB51 dataset.
 It is worth noting that newer models (e.g., X3D-M) which produce SOTA results on large-scale datasets may perform inferior to previous models (e.g., 3D-ResNeXt-101).
 Therefore novel AR models may not be more generalizable than prior AR models.
+It is further observed that extracting more effective optical flow could bring noticeable improvements on model performance.
+Optical flow depicts the apparent motion of objects, which corresponds to the temporal information of human action in the case of videos in ARID.
+Compared to TV-L1, GMFlow estimates optical flow through a global matching formulation which address both occluded and out-of-boundary pixels more effectively.
+With more effective optical flow, better temporal information is obtained through the models, thus resulting in higher classification accuracy. }

 Meanwhile, the results after applying enhancements show that the evaluated enhancements may not bring consistent improvements in action recognition accuracy.
 The evaluated enhancements all produce visually clearer videos, where actions are more recognizable by humans, as shown in Fig. \ref{figure:3-8-2_1_enhancement}.
 The actor who is running can be seen visually in all sampled frames with enhancements, while the actor is almost unrecognizable in the original dark video.
 However, at least three AR models produce inferior performance when applying any enhancement.
 The best result is obtained with 3D-ResNeXt-101 while applying Zero-DCE enhancement.
 In general, Zero-DCE results in the best average improvement of $5.57\%$.
 Meanwhile, the susceptibility of each model varies greatly.
 3D-ResNet-50 gains the most positive effect of $17.02\%$ average accuracy gain with enhancements applied, while TSM is most susceptible to negative effects with an average loss of $7.65\%$ accuracy.